We Review the Bose 901… Magic or Myth?By Jeff Dorgay

 To make this conclusion as perfectly clear as possible and stave off any confusion: A handful of speakers in the $1,400 range reproduce music more accurately than the Bose 901.
 But—and like Pee Wee Herman likes to say, “Everyone has a big but”—the 901 gets the essence of the music right.
 The crossoverless design does a fantastic job with pace, which is what always draws me to single-driver and full-range electrostatic designs.

 The ease with which it yields solid results makes the Bose 901 very attractive to both the normal music lover and budding audiophile.
 Mix the Bose 901s, a $150 vintage receiver, and an iPod, and you’ve created a rocking system.
-Add a better source and substitute a great tube integrated, and you’ll be shocked at how musicality of the combination.
+Add a better source and substitute a great tube integrated, and you’ll be shocked at the sheer musicality of the combination.

 Yes, every speaker design involves compromise.
 Considering that this model is aimed more at the mass market than the audiophile, the 901s possess more than enough virtue to be considered an excellent value.
 They are certainly one of the most fun speakers I’ve had the pleasure to hear.
 Isn’t that what this is all supposed to be about?